Best Planners for Productivity and Organization

 The Erin Condren LifePlanner is definitely geared toward those who prefer a bird’s eye view and don’t want to track every little detail in life.
 Think Type-A people who also love to keep things simple and free-flowing.
 If you’re looking for detailed goal-setting pages or budget tracking though, you won’t get that with this planner.

-Day Designer is the quintessential daily planner (and the planner the entire ESL team uses BTW).
+This planner, the Day Designer Daily Planner, is the quintessential daily planner (and the planner the entire ESL team uses BTW).
 It has a schedule spanning from 5 a.m. to 9 p.m. and a to-do list that is equally as long.
 Plus, there are the specialized boxes to help you stay focused and keep track of things like bills and dinner plans.
 Day Designer starts with a detailed, organized goal-setting section.
 It provides you with a place to break your goals down by quarters and into actionable steps you can undertake.

 The Simplified Planner by Emily Ley comes in both a daily and weekly version.
-The daily version (aka the original The Simplified Planner) has just a schedule from 6 a.m. to 9 p.m., a to-do list, a box for your dinner plans, and a box for note-taking each day—and of course monthly calendars.
+The daily version (aka the original The Simplified Planner) has just a schedule from 6 a.m. to 9 p.m., a to-do list, a box for your dinner plans, and a box for note-taking each day—and, of course, monthly calendars.

 The weekly Simplified Planner consists of a horizontal weekly layout.
 Each day is divided into a to-do list and a lined space that can be used for your schedule.
 It’s called The Simplified Planner for a reason: There are no extra sections added in.
 Both the weekly and daily Simplified Planners by Emily Ley are all about focusing on the important things and letting go of the rest.